 The Portage Bay neighborhood is more of an idea than a place to Seattleites who don’t live there.
-For most of us, it conjures up images of rows of Tudor and craftsman homes on quiet streets, sloping to the eponymous bay, at the northeastern bend of Lake Union.
+For most of us, it conjures up images of rows of Tudor and Craftsman homes on quiet streets, sloping to the eponymous bay at the northeastern bend of Lake Union.
 And because of the Portage Bay Cafe, the mention of it may also conjure images of busy brunches with bevies of yoga pants.
 (In fact, there is no Portage Bay Cafe in the Portage Bay neighborhood.)

 This summer, we recommend seeing Portage Bay—the neighborhood and the body of water.
 Then you won’t just have an idea of the place, but also an idea of why its residents gladly call it home.
 This roundtrip is doable in a few hours on foot, or even faster if you take a bike (and you don’t mind walking the bike up a hill or getting an extra boost from an electric bike!).

 A Morning Stroll Along Fuhrman and Boyler

 Portage Bay (the neighborhood) is really just a sliver among larger Seattle neighborhoods.
 Eastlake to the West is narrow, but much longer.
 You can walk briskly from the north tip of the neighborhood (by the University Bridge) to the southern end (beneath the Portage Bay Viaduct) in about ten minutes.
 To the north is the University District.
 Go a little further south and you are in Montlake, with a spacious waterfront park at the southern bend of Portage Bay (the water).

 If you make the loop around the bay, we recommend starting and ending in this neighborhood.
 You can find street parking, or come by transit.
 Walk along Fuhrman Avenue and Boyler Avenue to see the water and the rows of floating home communities.
 And if you want to get some fuel for the day…